Grows to 4 m high and about 2 m wide, with a bushy habit.

 chalkeri – named after Thomas Michael Chalker who worked as a caretaker and the first guide at Wombeyan Caves, NSW, in the years 1888-1925.

-Not considered at risk in the wild, although it has a restricted distribution.
+This species is not considered at risk of extinction in the wild, although it has a restricted distribution.